-- 2. Employee works in a critical infrastructure sector (see also this CISA memo for more details and examples) AND is deemed essential to the functioning of the business ("essential worker").
-Essential workers may be permitted to work during their quarantine period if all of the following criteria are met: - The employee is not exhibiting any signs or symptoms of COVID-19; - The employee is not a household contact to a confirmed case of COVID-19; - The employee is deemed essential to the functioning of the business and substantial business impact would be experienced if the employee does not work in person; - The employee cannot conduct essential functions remotely; - There is no replacement personnel for the employee; - The employee self-quarantines for all other purposes other than reporting to work; - The employee wears a mask, maintains at least 6 feet of separation from other employees and customers, and participates in daily health screening while at work as outlined in CDC guidance.
+Additional exceptions can be made for employees who work in a critical infrastructure sector (see also CISA memo) is deemed essential to the functioning of the business ("essential worker").
+Essential workers may be permitted to work during their quarantine period if all of the following criteria are met:

+- The employee is not exhibiting any signs or symptoms of COVID-19; - The employee is not a household contact to a confirmed case of COVID-19; - The employee is deemed essential to the functioning of the business and substantial business impact would be experienced if the employee does not work in person; - The employee cannot conduct essential functions remotely; - There is no replacement personnel for the employee; - The employee self-quarantines for all other purposes other than reporting to work; - The employee wears a well-fitted face mask, maintains at least 6 feet of separation from other employees and customers, and participates in daily health screening while at work.